Nissan Silvia: S13

-In Japan, Nissan renamed the Gazelle as the Nissan 180SX, which was exported to North America primarily under the name Nissan 240SX.
-The 180SX served as the junior companion to the Fairlady ZX at Nissan Bluebird Store Japanese dealerships.
+The S13 Silvia was introduced in mid-1988.
+Upon its introduction in Japan, it became immensely popular in that region and won the 1988 Car of the Year Japan Award.
+Nissan replaced the Gazelle with the 180SX, which served as the junior companion to the Fairlady ZX at Nissan Bluebird Store Japanese dealerships.
 As before, the Silvia was exclusive to Japanese dealerships called Nissan Prince Store next to the Skyline.